 This reduces the energy value of any given diet as the feed intake increases.
-This is particularly important especially in milk producing cows, where it is uncommon for feed intake to exceed 4 times its maintenance level.
-The decline rate in digestibility with level of feeding has been proven to be related to digestibility of the diet at the maintenance level (Wagner& Loosli, 1967).
+This is particularly important in milk producing cows, where it is uncommon for feed intake to exceed 4 times the maintenance level.
+The decline rate in digestibility with level of feeding has been proven to be related to the digestibility of the diet at the maintenance level (Wagner& Loosli, 1967).

-To be profitable from dairy farm operations, it is imperative to maximize the energy intake of dairy cows and minimize the negative energy balance.
+To be profitable from dairy farm operations, maximising the energy intake of dairy cows while minimising the negative energy balance is imperative.